 The Budget is a Parliamentary event at which the Chancellor of the Exchequer makes important announcements relating to the national economy.
 This includes the government's plans in relation to tax for the following year, and sometimes further ahead.
 In recent years the majority of the measures that will take effect in the following tax year have been announced and consulted upon in advance.
 There will also be new announcements on Budget day—some (chiefly anti-avoidance) measures to take effect immediately, and others which will take effect in a future tax year.

-The Budget is also the precursor to the Finance Bill process.
+The Budget is also the precursor to the introduction of the Finance Bill to Parliament.
 In most years there is just one Finance Bill, although in some general election years there have been two or even three, as described below.